Efficient post-selection in light-cone correlations of monitored quantum circuits: setup

-{\em Setup.} Consider a one-dimensional unitary brickwork quantum circuit, i.e., a chain of $2L$ qubits evolved in time by the staggered application of two-qubit unitary gates.
+Our illustrative example is based on a well-studied one-dimensional unitary brickwork quantum circuit, i.e., a chain of $2L$ qubits evolved in time by the staggered application of two-qubit unitary gates~\cite{fisher2023random}.
 The system state at time $t\in \mathbb N$ is $\ket{\Psi_t}= \mathbb{U}^t \ket{\Psi_0}$ where $\ket{\Psi_0}$ is the initial state and \be \mathbb{U} =\bigotimes_{x=1}^{L} U_{x-1/2,x} \bigotimes_{x=1}^{L} U_{x,x+1/2}\,. \ee We label sites by half integers, use periodic boundary conditions, and denote by $U_{x,y}$ the operator acting as the two-qubit gate $U\in {\rm U}(4)$ on the qubits at positions $x$ and $y$ (and the identity elsewhere).
-Fig.~\ref{fig:TNdiagrams}(a) shows the circuit in the standard diagrammatic representation of tensor networks (TNs)~\cite{cirac2021matrix}.
+Fig.~\ref{fig:TNdiagrams}(a) shows the circuit in the standard diagrammatic representation of tensor networks~\cite{cirac2021matrix}, which greatly facilitates the analytical analysis.
+A self-contained review of the latter is presented in Appendix~\ref{sec:diagram}.

 We now implement the following measurement scheme: every half time step $\tau\in[0,t]\cap\mathbb Z/2$ we measure in the computational basis $\{\ket{0}, \ket{1}\}$ the qubits at spatial positions $\tau \pm 1/2$ (i.e., along the direction of the light-cone), see Fig.~\ref{fig:TNdiagrams}(b).
 These measurements make the evolution stochastic.
 Denoting by $\ket{\Psi_\tau}$ the state of the system at $\tau$, the probability of measuring at time $\tau+1/2$ the qubit at position $\tau$ in the state $\ket{i}$ and that at position $\tau+1$ in the state $\ket{j}$ is given by $\|\mathbb K_{ij}(\tau)\ket{\Psi_{\tau}}\|^2$, where the many-body Kraus operators are \be \!\!\!\!\mathbb K_{ij}(\tau) \!=\! \!\!, \ee and $P^{(i)}$ denotes a projector on the state $\ket{i}$ of the computational basis.
 The (normalised) state of the system after the measurement is then $\mathbb K_{ij}(\tau)\ket{\Psi_{\tau}}/\|\mathbb K_{ij}\ket{\Psi_{\tau}}\|$.
 A full measurement sequence generates the quantum trajectory $(\boldsymbol i, \boldsymbol j) = (i_0, \ldots, i_{2t}, j_0, \ldots, j_{2t})$ occurring with probability $\|\mathbb K_{\boldsymbol i \boldsymbol j}(t)\ket{\Psi_{0}}\|^2$, where $\mathbb K_{\boldsymbol i \boldsymbol j}(t)\equiv \mathbb K_{i_{2t}j_{2t}}(t-1/2)\cdots \mathbb K_{i_0 j_0}(-1/2)$~\footnote{We set $K_{i j}(-1/2)=P^{(i)}_{-1/2} P^{(j)}_{1/2}$.}.